IsakJacobsson/udisc-stats-analyzer/README.md

 - `--x-axis-mode` - Choose 'date' to plot against actual dates or 'round' to plot by round number.
 - `--hide-par` - Hide par reference in plot.
-- `--hide-avg` - Hide average in plot.
+- `--hide-avg` - Hide average lines in plot.

 ### Score Distribution